Megu5ta/Portfolio/c\c++/udp_messenger/server/README.md

-Server app
+Server app.
 By default path to "DataBase" is "./../db.txt"